brightway-lca/brightway2/docs/ui.rst

 (I)Python shell
 ---------------

-Brightway2 can be used from the interactive python shell. `IPython <http://ipython.org/>`_ is a nicer shell that adds shortcuts, shell commands, and a lot else.
+Brightway2 can be used from the interactive python shell. `IPython <http://ipython.org/>`_ is a nicer python shell that adds shortcuts, shell commands, and a lot else.

 IPython notebook
 ----------------

-`IPython notebooks <http://ipython.org/notebook.html>`_ are the probably the best way to interact with Brightway2 (see the :ref:`five tutorials <five-tutorials>`).
+`IPython notebooks <http://ipython.org/notebook.html>`_ are the probably the best way to interact with Brightway2 (the :ref:`five tutorials <five-tutorials>` are all ipython notebooks).
 These lab notebooks open incredible possibilities for interactive, reproducible, collaborative, and understandable science.
 Read more about the `praise IPython has been getting <http://ipython.org/#announcements>`_, and see `some awesome demos <https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks>`_.
 IPython notebooks are `not just for python <http://jupyter.org/>`_, either.

 bw2-controller
 --------------